droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 Once a player falls into the ravine, the rest of the pack flees into the woods, then descends into the ravine by another path to assist the sixth wolf in pulling its prey away.
 The pack flees if four of the six wolves are killed.

 > [!info]+ **Descending Into the Ravine**
-> A player attempting to ascend or descend the edge of the ravine must make a DC 15 Athletics check.
+> A player attempting to ascend or descend the edge of the ravine must make a DC 10 Strength (Athletics) check.
 If the check succeeds, the character moves at half speed up or down the edge of the ravine, as desired.
 On a check result of 6-9, the character neither gains nor loses ground; on a result of 5 or less, the character falls and takes 1d6 bludgeoning damage per 10 feet fallen, landing prone at the base of the ravine.

-As the players depart this area, a player who passes DC 18 Perception check notices two wolves, slightly larger than the others, watching them from atop an eastern mountain crag that rises above the tree line.
-A player who succeeds on a DC 25 Perception check to Sense Motive discerns that the wolves appear to be surveying them with a patient intelligence unusual for a wolf.
+As the players depart this area, a player with a passive Wisdom (Perception) score of 13 or greater notices two wolves, slightly larger than the others, watching them from atop an eastern mountain crag that rises above the tree line.
+A player who succeeds on a DC 20 Wisdom (Insight) check discerns that the wolves appear to be surveying them with a patient intelligence unusual for a wolf.
 The wolves turn and vanish from sight if noticed or interacted with.

 > [!lore]+ **The Watching Wolves**
 > The two wolves are **werewolves** in wolf form.
 Bloodthirsty brutes loyal to Kiril Stoyanovich and Strahd von Zarovich, they will reappear to stalk the players in [[#C11.
 The Werewolves' Hunt]].